-Matt has published 65 peer-reviewed papers in the past five years alone.
+Professor Matt Kemp has published 130 peer-reviewed papers and scientific reports.
 His work has significantly advanced our understanding of how the fetus responds to infectious and inflammatory insults, how susceptibility to infection changes with gestation, and how common prematurity-associated infections can be targeted with antibiotic agents.

 Matt works closely with academic and industry partners including GSK, Chiesi S.p.A and Nipro Corporation.
-Working with collaborators in the United States, his antenatal steroids studies have shown that current dosing strategies are likely excessive and demonstrated how modulated dosing can be used to deliver optimal preterm lung maturation.
+Working with collaborators in the United States, Professor Matt Kemp’s antenatal steroid studies have shown that current dosing strategies are excessive and demonstrated how modulated dosing can be used to deliver optimal preterm lung maturation.
 These data are now being used by the WHO to undertake the first low-dose antenatal steroid studies in low- and middle-income countries.

-Working in collaborators in Japan, Matt’s studies with the artificial uterine life support platform for extremely preterm infants have generated national and international interest and are presently in an advanced phase of pre-clinical development.
+Working with collaborators in Japan, Professor Matt Kemp’s studies with the artificial uterine life support platform for extremely preterm infants have generated national and international interest and are presently in an advanced phase of pre-clinical development.
 The impact of his work in this field is reflected in regular media engagements (SBS, ABC, BBC, the Guardian) and an invited exhibition at Ars Electronica Linz, Europe’s largest Art-Science festival.